How to Play Bruno Mars’ “Grenade” on Ukulele

 Interestingly, this song was completely re-arranged and re-recorded two days before its release.
 This last minute decision proved to be a smart one, as this song became one of Mars most popular releases and a worldwide hit.
 Grenade is Bruno Mars’ third number one hit and a fan favorite.
 This song also is a great one to learn on ukulele.
 It is simple enough for anybody to learn and can be a nice addition to your repertoire.
 Here is how to play Bruno Mars’ “Grenade” on ukulele.

 Grenade features a simple harmony that employs basic uke chords.
-Take advantage of our very own ukulele app to help you with your learning process.
+Take advantage of our very own ukulele app: Roadie Coach available on IOS and Android. to help you with your learning process.
 The progression here is Dm, Am, A7, Bb, F and C, with a Gm for the bridge.
 For the Dm, place your index finger on the second string first fret, middle finger on the fourth string second fret and your ring finger on the third string second fret.

 To change to A minor, place your middle finger on the fourth string second fret and leave the other strings open.
 For A7 place your index finger on the third string first fret.
 To play Bb, bar the first three strings on the first fret with your index finger, place your middle finger on the third string second fret and your ring finger on the fourth string third fret.
 For F major place your index finger on the second string first fret and your middle finger on the fourth string second fret.
 Finally, for C place your ring finger on the first string third fret.
 The G minor is played with the index finger on the first string first fret, the middle finger on the third string second fret and the ring finger on the second string third fret.